Example: [Collected via e-mail, October 2012]

 The yellow ribbons [Heather] tied to trees outside their Gladewater home — which she intended to display until his safe return from the war — remain displayed as Sean Brown prays for his wife to fully recover and come home from the hospital.

 The yellow ribbon has been adopted by friends, family and caring strangers as word of the couple's situation spreads across social media.
-The symbol of support for the Browns has been placed on trees, cars, Facebook profile pictures and mailboxes, from Gladewater to Utah and New York.
+The symbol of support for the Browns has been placed on trees, cars, Facebook profile pictures and mailboxes, from Gladewater to Utah and

 All proceeds of Saturday’s event went to the "Heather and John Brown Fund" at Austin Bank.